EpicOrange/riichi_advanced/documentation/bloody30faan.md

 In addition, if the wait tile is a single-tile wait for a pair on the Baida or Suit joker, one can only win by self-draw.

-TODO is there a dead wall?
+There is no dead wall.

 ## Calls